(Collaborative BScN Degree Program with York University / Seneca College)

 Program Eligibility (Degree Program):

-Applicants must have an OSSD including six Grade 12 (U) or (M) courses with a minimum of 80% cumulative grade average including:
+Applicants must have an OSSD including six Grade 12 (U) or (M) courses with a minimum overall average of 80%.

-- Mature students (age 21 or older) must also submit proof of credits in the above subject list.
+Mature students: (age 21 or older) must also submit proof of credits in the above course list.

 University G.P.A.
 Requirements:

-Applicants who have completed at least four full courses or one year of full–time degree studies at an accredited university must have achieved the following G.P.A. for admission consideration:
+Applicants who have completed at least four full courses or one year of full–time degree studies at an accredited university may be considered for admission.
+GPA requirements will be determined annually.

 College G.P.A.
 Requirement: